 Other treatments that are being researched include:

-- Targeted therapy—involves using medicines or substances to target certain molecules in the cancer cells
+Targeted therapy—involves using medications or substances to target certain molecules in the cancer cells

-- Immunotherapy—involves using medicines or substances made by the body to increase or restore the body's natural defenses against cancer
+Immunotherapy—involves using medications or substances made by the body to increase or restore the body's natural defenses against cancer

-To reduce your risk of getting lung cancer:
+To help reduce your chance of getting lung cancer:

 The American Lung Association and American Cancer Society both suggest that screening for lung cancer with a type of